Why do some wind turbines spin, while others next to them do not?

 This is part of the normal operation of a wind farm.
 Continuous variations in wind direction, speed, and intensity cause some turbines to spin while others nearby may be idle.

 How reliable is wind energy?

 Sophisticated monitoring and wind resource analysis allow wind developers to estimate with a high degree of certainty "when" and "how much" wind energy is available, so to be reliably intergated into the electric grid.
-When the wind blows, wind farms are a reliable source of energy and also can displace fossil-fueled generation, such as oil and gas.
+When the wind blows, wind farms are a reliable source of energy.

 What happens when the wind doesn’t blow?